 The role of the Director of Student Success is to advise students experiencing academic difficulty in one-on-one sessions and suggest approaches for improving performance that are tailored to the unique situation of each student.
 The Director of Student Success will monitor the success of advisees and schedule sessions as needed until significant improvement is observed.
 Academic coaching includes:

 - Regular follow-up’s with advisees

-- Guided Success Plan – Monthly appointments (2 to 3 a semester) or as needed
+- Academic Success Action Plan – Monthly appointments (2 to 3 a semester) or as needed

 - Learning Assessment Analysis

 a.
 LASSI Assessment (Learning and Study Strategies Inventory)